filetrust/Glasswall-Security-Policies/policies/Policy27.md

 All data acquired from external sources, including files directly from customers, should be treated as potentially malicious.

-If it is not known if an acquired file is malicious or potetnially malicious it should be virus scanned before adding to any data set.
+If it is not known if an acquired file is malicious or potentially malicious it should be virus scanned before adding to any data set.
 Files should be stored in a segregated area until considered safe.

 #### 4.4 Personal Data